Skip to main content Skip to main navigation

 Scope and Contents

 The records of the Order of the Amaranth Brooklyn Court No. 4 contain administrative, financial, and regulatory documents, ledgers, and reports, as well as ephemera, relating primarily to the functional operations of Brooklyn Court No. 4.
-The collection is comprised of four series:
+The records date back to 1897, the year of the Order's inception, and record the activities of Brooklyn Court No. 4 through 1941.
+The inclusive dates of the collection are 1897 to 1961.

 Conditions Governing Access